 Some trilobites had large, convex compound eyes that gave them a very wide field of view.
 On the contrary, some types had smaller eyes due to which they had a restricted view.
 The surface of the exoskeleton also had organs like canals, pits, spines, tubercles, and so on.
 These creatures had multiple pairs of limbs — three beneath the cephalon and one under each segment of the thorax and pygidium.

 Different trilobites lived at varying depths in the seas.
-As such, their fossils can be used as indicators of palaeoenvironment, which refers to an environment at a period in the geological past.
-For instance, a genus of trilobites called Whittardolithus is believed to have lived in deep-sea bottoms while another genus called Neseuretus lived in areas that were shallow-water deposits.
+As such, their fossils can be used as indicators of the palaeoenvironment, which refers to an environment at a period in the geological past.
+For instance, a genus named Whittardolithus is believed to have lived in deep-sea bottoms while another genus called Neseuretus lived in areas that were shallow-water deposits.

 The varying body sizes and shapes also indicate that trilobites lived in a wide range of ecosystems.
-Trilobites that were blind likely lived deep within the sea, possibly on the seas floor where light is limited and even non-existent.
+They were probably blind and likely lived deep within the sea, possibly on the sea floor where light is limited and even non-existent.
 Some trilobites like Cyclopyge had large eyes that allowed them to see in all directions, which is probably an indication that these creatures lived above the seafloor.

-Trilobites can be found in every single continent.
-More than 20,000 species of Trilobites have been identified, with some of the biggest ones extending up to 28 inches long, while the smallest one is less than a millimeter in length.
+Trilobites can be found on every single continent.
+More than 20,000 species have been identified, with some of the biggest ones extending up to 28 inches long, while the smallest one is less than a millimeter in length.
 Some of them had smooth, rounded shells covering them while others had defensive spines all across the body.
-When under attack or danger, some of these creatures rolled up into balls.
+When under attack or in danger, some of these creatures rolled up into balls.

-During the course of its life, a trilobite would have numerous exoskeletons that they used to grow and discard.
-It is these discarded exoskeleton husks that make up the bulk of trilobite fossils and not the actual creature.
-Fossils of actual Trilobites are very rare.
+During the course of its life, a trilobite would have numerous exoskeletons that it used to grow and discard.
+It is these discarded exoskeleton husks that make up the bulk of the fossils and not the actual creature.
+Fossils of actual trilobites are very rare.

 Trilobites died in an era that is often called the “Great Dying” age, which was around 250 million years ago.
 During this time, almost 90 percent of the species existing on Earth became extinct, including trilobites.
 As to why such a mass extinction occurred, theories of volcanic eruptions are popularly cited.